Equity Commons is spearheading innovative approaches to increase empathy via cutting-edge technology.

 Schedule a consultation

-The experiences that we build for our clients are guided by deep expertise in the field of equity to effectively address underlying biases wherever they exist.
+The experiences that we build for our clients are guided by deep expertise to effectively address underlying challenges wherever they exist.

 EQUITY COMMONS LEADERSHIP EQUITY COMMONS LEADERSHIP EQUITY COMMONS LEADERSHIP EQUITY COMMONS LEADERSHIP EQUITY COMMONS LEADERSHIP EQUITY COMMONS LEADERSHIP EQUITY COMMONS LEADERSHIP EQUITY COMMONS LEADERSHIP

-Led by our Founders, the Equity Commons team is an integration of diverse backgrounds, perspectives, and professional experiences.
+Led by our Founders, the Equity Commons team is proud to reflect a range of perspectives, lived experiences, and professional backgrounds.

 As a medical resident at Emory University, he published research highlighting disparities in heart transplants and the effects of food deserts on cardiovascular risk.
 As a cardiology fellow at Georgetown University, he began serving with the American Heart Association to raise awareness on inequities in medicine.